A Nonprofit's Donor Cycle: Your guide to taking donors on the ride of their lives

 What is the donor management life cycle?

-The donor management life cycle is another name for the donor cycle.
+The nonprofit donor management life cycle is another name for the donor cycle.
 It's also known as the donor lifecycle, the donor engagement cycle, and the donor cultivation cycle.
 Yes, you can debate the subtleties of each term, but basically, these all refer to the process of identifying, engaging, and retaining donors.

 Why is the donor lifecycle important to nonprofits?

 Donor databases are crucial fundraising tools, but sometimes, it's easy for donors to become tidy numbers rather than nuanced people.
 We care about the donor lifecycle because it provides a structured framework to maintain and strengthen donor relationships by viewing each one as an ongoing process instead of a transaction.
-Specifically, the donor lifecycle is important for nonprofit organizations because it:

 • Emphasizes strong relationships, which leads to ...